Last updated: October 2025

 Perfect Your French Before Your Move

-While France is the most visited country in the world, that does not mean people speak English.
-Only 39% of the French population speaks English according to the Eurobarometer report 2012.
+While France is one of the most visited countries in the world, that doesn’t mean everyone speaks English.
+According to a 2012 Eurobarometer report, only around 39% of the French population can speak English.

-If you move to big cities or tourist areas, you should be able to find someone who will help you.
-However, in smaller cities or rural areas, it might be harder to find someone fluent in English.
+In larger cities or tourist areas, you’ll usually find someone who can help in English.
+But in smaller towns and rural areas, it can be harder to find English speakers.

 #6.
 They Love Bread and Boulangeries